piwodlaiwo/cutout/README.md

 > render a raster image to svg

 This library renders raster images to an svg image.
-It does so by repeatedly generating random shapes and keeping only the best ones.
-The code has largely been inspired by [Primitive](https://github.com/fogleman/primitive) and its [related ports](#credits).
-Primitive works just fine, but I wanted something that runs in javascript as that makes it easier tinker with the logic.
-My goals with this library were:
+It does so by repeatedly generating and mutating shapes, keeping only the best ones.
+The code has largely been ported from [Primitive](https://github.com/fogleman/primitive).
+Primitive works just fine, but I wanted something that runs in javascript to make it easier to tinker with the logic.
+Besides that, my goals with this library were:

-- No native dependencies
+- No native, non-javascript dependencies (so no node-canvas, as that relies on Cairo)
 - No browser specific APIs (even though it can be bundled for the browser without any problems)
-- Modular and not tied to a single implementation
+- Modular and not tied to a single implementation, so it can fit in any project

 ## Installation